stalniy/casl/docs-src/src/content/pages/guide/define-rules/en.md

 Don't worry if you are not familiar with TypeScript, you still have time to learn it ;) Kidding, or not?

 In the example above, `?` after field name means optional field, so everything is optional except `action`. `string[]` means an array of strings and `string | string[]` means either regular `string` or an array of strings.
-Now you know almost everything about Typescript, do not thank :)
+Now you know almost everything about TypeScript, do not thank :)

 ### When to use JSON objects